rolandmueller/bigdata/streamlit.md

 ## Deliverable

+1. Push your Strimlit directory to Github and post the URL of your repository to Moodle
-Take a screenshot of the Streamlit App and upload it to Moodle
+2. Take a screenshot of the Streamlit App and upload it to Moodle